-They found that making federal funding available for bicycle and pedestrian infrastructure has resulted in an increase in bicycle and pedestrian projects across the United States (from $3.6 million in 1992 to $363 million in 2006), although more so in some regions than in others.
+- Making federal funding available for bicycle and pedestrian infrastructure has resulted in an increase in bicycle and pedestrian projects across the United States (from $3.6 million in 1992 to $363 million in 2006), although more so in some regions than in others.

-In addition, support from local governments and advocacy groups is a key driver of support for bicycle and pedestrian investments at the metropolitan region level.
+- Support from local governments and advocacy groups is a key driver of support for bicycle and pedestrian investments at the metropolitan region level.